xebiarohan/react/2_react_essentials.md

 ```

 5. Dynamic content in a component
-   - we use curly branchets for dynamic values
+   - We use curly brackets for dynamic values
    - we can put any expression in the curly brackets (not if-else, for loop)

 ```